Sasi046/M1_Application_TeleComBillingSystem/1_Requirements/readme.md

   ⭐ What - It is an telecom billing system helps to do billing faster.

-  ⭐ Where - It Can be used in any places needs fast billing system . example: Supermarket,Medicals,Coffee Shops and etc.
+  ⭐ Where - It Can be used in any places needs fast billing system .

   ⭐ when - anytime.